-Action # Title Description Total Funds Contributing Action #1 Math Support teachers in creating classrooms with rich-academic language, engaging tasks, and targeted assessment.
-Strategies and materials to incorporate real-world problemsolving situations, and equitable access to learning for all students.
-Yes Action #2 English Language Arts Support teachers in creating classrooms with rich academic language, engaging tasks, and targeted assessment in English Language Arts.
-Teachers will be supported to participate in meaningful professional \$9,619.00 Yes
+Action # Title Description Total Funds Contributing Action #1 Math Support teachers in creating classrooms with rich- academic language, engaging tasks, and targeted assessment.
+Strategies and materials to incorporate real-world problem- solving situations, and equitable access to learning for all students. \$10,300.00 Yes Action #2 English Language Arts Support teachers in creating classrooms with rich academic language, engaging tasks, and targeted assessment in English Language \$10,300.00 Yes

-Action # Title Description Total Funds Contributing learning around increasing rigor and depth of knowledge with literacy-related lessons and activities as well as how to adjust instruction to ensure the instruction and content is meeting the needs of all students.
+Action # Title Description Total Funds Contributing Arts.
+Teachers will be supported to participate in meaningful professional learning around increasing rigor and depth of knowledge with literacy-related lessons and activities as well as how to adjust instruction to ensure the instruction and content is meeting the needs of all students.
 This includes materials.
-Action #3 Intervention Support implementation of tiered interventions using relevant data to target instruction and monitor literacy and math.
-Students that are identified and Title I and Unduplicated Pupils will be prioritized for receiving interventions; Staff to provide instructional and support services for all students; ensure that there are research-based materials and technology needed to perform interventions that meet the needs of all students. \$116,600.00 Yes Action #4 Academic Supports for EL Students \$45,000.00 Yes
+Action #3 Interventions Support implementati on of tiered interventions using relevant data to target instruction and monitor literacy and math.
+Students that are identified and Title I and Unduplicated Pupils will be prioritized for receiving interventions; Staff to provide Yes

+Action # Title Description Total Funds Contributing instructional and support services for all students; ensure that there are research-based materials and technology needed to perform interventions that meet the needs of all students.
+Action #4 Academic Supports for EL Students Provide support for implementati on of English Language Development (ELD) and content standards to support teachers in meeting the needs of English Language Learners (ELs).
+This includes support staff to provide professional learning focused on data analysis, strategies for designated ELD instruction, and strategies for integrated \$45,000.00 Yes

-Action # Title Description Total Funds Contributing and strategies for integrated ELD instruction.
-Action #5 Title I Supports Provide support to school focused on meeting the needs of Title I students focused on academic and social emotional learning. \$0.00 Yes Action #6 Enrichment Opportunities Provide access to after school, intersession, and summer enrichment programs, prioritizing unduplicated pupils, to provide enriching academic, physical, visual and performing arts, and STEM related activities and opportunities that extend learning beyond the instructional day; professional learning opportunities for Eagle's Nest (ELO-P) staff; and ensure that students have the materials needed for all enrichment opportunities.
-Yes Action #7 Professional Development Provide support and training to new and veteran teachers in a system of professional growth; trainings in Waldorf pedagogy; curriculum development and support. \$30,000.00 Yes Action #8 Specialty Classes Students will receive instruction related to arts, music, world languages, physical education, etc. to support the education of the whole child; and materials to support instruction in specialty classes.
-No
+Action # Title Description Total Funds Contributing ELD instruction.
+Action #5 Title I Supports Provide support to school focused on meeting the needs of Title I students focused on academic and social emotional learning. \$0.00 Yes Action #6 Enrichment Opportunities Provide access to after school, intersession, and summer enrichment programs, prioritizing unduplicated pupils, to provide enriching academic, physical, visual and performing arts, and STEM related activities and opportunities that extend learning beyond the instructional day; professional learning opportunities for Eagle's Nest (ELO-P) staff; and ensure that students \$150,000.00 Yes

+Action # Title Description Total Funds Contributing have the materials needed for all enrichment opportunities.
+Action #7 Professional Development Provide support and training to new and veteran teachers in a system of professional growth; trainings in Waldorf pedagogy; curriculum development and support.
+This includes mentoring ervices and supports. \$53,400.00 Yes Action #8 Specialty Classes Students will receive instruction related to arts, music, world languages, physical education, etc. to support the education of the whole child; and materials to support instruction in specialty classes. \$237,340.00 No Action #9 Central Office System Support to school from central office \$489,344.00 No

-Action # Title Description Total Funds Contributing ΔCTION #U Central Office System Supports for Continuous Improvement Support to school from central office staff to support continuous improvement principles and practices with educational partners with a focus on increasing and improving services and supports for targeted student groups.
-This includes staff, professional learning, and supplies. \$405,956.00 No Action #10 Supports and Services for Students with Exceptional Needs Support for implementing inclusive practices for students with exceptional needs.
-This includes staff, professional development opportunities, and materials. \$320,272.00 Yes Action #11 Class Teachers Appropriately assigned and credentialed class teachers to provide instruction in grades TK-8. \$900,000.00 Yes Action #12 Classroom Materials All classroom materials will be provided for all students. \$65,000.00 No
+Action # Title Description Total Funds Contributing Supports for Continuous Improvement staff to support continuous improvement principles and practices with educational partners with a focus on increasing and improving services and supports for targeted student groups.
+This includes staff and professional learning.
+Action #10 Supports and Services for Students with Exceptional Needs Support for implementing inclusive practices for students with exceptional needs.
+This includes staff, professional development opportunities, and materials. \$319,411.00 Yes Action #11 Class Teachers Appropriately assigned and credentialed class teachers to provide instruction in grades TK-8. \$890,617.00 Yes Action #12 Classroom Materials All classroom materials will be provided \$55,000.00 Yes